-Pursuant to Section 110 of the Stock Corporation Act, shareholders who together hold 1% of the share capital may send to the Company prior to the Annual General Meeting proposals for resolutions in text form (no signature required) in respect of each item on the agenda and request that such proposals, including the names of the requesting shareholders, the reasons given for the request, and a statement, if any, by the Management Board or the Supervisory Board be made available on the Company's website.
+Pursuant to section 110 of the Stock Corporation Act, shareholders who together hold 1% of the share capital may send to the Company prior to the Annual General Meeting proposals for resolutions in text form (no signature required, please see below the last sentence of this explanatory note) in respect of each item on the agenda and request that such proposals, including the names of the requesting shareholders, the reasons given for the request, and a statement, if any, by the Management Board or the Supervisory Board be made available on the Company's website.

-A request will be considered only if it is received by the Company no later than on the seventh business day prior to the Annual General Meeting; for the 23rd Annual General Meeting held on 23 May 2022, the cut-off date is 12 May 2022.
+A request will be considered only if it is received by the Company no later than on the seventh business day prior to the Annual General Meeting; for the 26th Annual General Meeting held on 2 June 2025, the cut-off date is 21 May 2025.

-The proposal for a resolution must be accompanied by a statement of reasons, must not lead to a resolution which is incompatible with the law or the terms of the articles of association, and must not objectively qualify as libel (Section 111 Criminal Code).
+The proposal for a resolution must be accompanied by a statement of reasons, must not lead to a resolution which is incompatible with the law or the terms of the Articles of Association, and must not objectively qualify as libel (section 111 of the Criminal Code).
 The Management Board may combine several similar requests.

-Such proposal for a resolution is to be put to the vote at the Annual General Meeting only if the proposed resolution is repeated as a motion at the Annual General Meeting (Section 119 (2) of the Stock Corporation Act).
+Such proposal for a resolution is to be put to the vote at the Annual General Meeting only if the proposed resolution is repeated as a motion at the Annual General Meeting (section 119 (2) of the Stock Corporation Act).

 For clarification: Since the entry into force of the 2009 Stock Corporation Amendment Act, the Stock Corporation Act has distinguished between written form and text form.
-Written form means that the document must bear the personal or corporate signature of each shareholder proposing the resolution or, if sent by email, a qualified electronic signature or, if transmitted via SWIFT as message type MT 598 or MT 599, the ISIN AT 0000821103 in the text.
+Written form means that the document must bear the personal or corporate signature of each shareholder proposing the resolution or, if sent by email (to be sent to hauptversammlung@uniqa.at), a qualified electronic signature or, if transmitted via SWIFT as message type MT598 or MT599, the ISIN AT0000821103 in the text.
 If text form within the meaning of Section 13 (2) of the Stock Corporation Act is required for explanatory notes, the statement must be submitted in the form of a deed or any other from suited for permanent reproduction of written characters, the author of the statement must be named, and the end of the statement must be rendered recognizable through a facsimile of the signature or by other means; text form does not require the personal signature.

-3. Right to Information (Section 118 Stock Corporation Act)
+3. Right to Information (section 118 of the Stock Corporation Act)